frePPLe/frepple/contrib/django/README.txt

     cd [django directory]
     patch -l -p0 < [path to the patch file]/django.patch

-- Install your database: PostgreSQL / MySQL / Oracle.
+- Install and configure the PostgreSQL database.
   For a quick test run, you can also use the SQLite3 database bundled with Python.

 - If you're using a database different from sqlite, install the python database